Logo

 Implementing Exclusionary Policies: Establishing rules that effectively exclude certain groups, such as banning children from using shared facilities.

-Such actions not only violate the FHA but can also lead to HOA legal claims and potential lawsuits.
+Such actions may violate the FHA and/or California law and can lead to legal claims.

 Selective Enforcement of Rules